warpdesign/modplayer-js/README.md

  - The [AudioWorklet polyfill](https://github.com/GoogleChromeLabs/audioworklet-polyfill) is used to stay compatible with browsers that do not support it yet
  - Spectrum display is based on [Audio DSP Background](https://github.com/acarabott/audio-dsp-playground) by [@Acarabott](https://github.com/acarabott)

+I also heavily used [MilkyTracker](https://milkytracker.titandemo.org/) and [webaudio-mod-player](https://mod.haxor.fi/) - which plays lot of module formats with high fidelity - to track down some timing bugs.

 # Module files copyright

 ModPlayer-js includes the following module files: